How many questions can be asked?

 What is the procedure prior to the polygraph test?

-Prior to the test, the examiner informs the examinee about the process, obtains his or her consent, and conducts an interview to gather relevant information and establish a set of questions.
+Prior to the test, the examiner informs the examinee about the process, obtains consent and conducts an interview to gather relevant information and establish a set of questions.

 What types of questions are prohibited in a polygraph test?